Concert offerings from Tesla Quartet:

 Meanwhile, John Luther Adams’ The Wind in High Places portrays the icy stillness from the landscape and the weather of the Great North, Alaska where he has spent many years.
 His “outside in” approach signifies the personal style of his music.

 Samy Moussa’s String Quartet explores the inherent complexity sound contained in a single note.
-Suddenly, a G is not a G, but an collection of frequencies and overtones that combine to create a rich and vivid sonic ecosystem.
+Suddenly a G is not a G, but a collection of frequencies and overtones that combine to create a rich and vivid sonic ecosystem.
 In this music the simplicity on the surface belies the complexity within.

 Breaking with Tradition